Eddie Mabo: Career

 Mabo worked on pearling boats, as a cane cutter, and as a railway fettler (worker), becoming a gardener at James Cook University in Townsville, Queensland at age 31.

-In 1973, Eddie and Bonita Mabo established the Black Community School in Townsville, where children could learn their own culture rather than white culture.
+In 1973, Eddie and Bonita Mabo established the Black Community School in Townsville, where Torres Strait Islander children could learn their own culture rather than European culture.

+Speaking to the State Library of Queensland for their podcast series about the Mabo decision, Eddie's daughter Gail Mabo recalled that her father particularly objected to Torres Strait Islander children being taught a version of history that did not include any Aboriginal or Torres Strait Islander voices or perspectives.
+She also said that Eddie Mabo believed that knowledge of their culture would give Torres Strait children growing up on the mainland a solid foundation and a sense of pride.

+Noel Zaro attended the Black Community School, also known as BCS.
+He remembered that on a standard day, the school taught Western subjects such as English and Maths in the morning: after lunch, students would be taught about Torres Strait Islander culture, including basic Meriam language vocabulary as well as traditional dancing.
+Some students, including Noel Zaro, took field trips to other schools for traditional dance demonstrations, often transported by parents or family members.

+As the school was not sanctioned by the Queensland education board, Mabo served unpaid as principal, cultural instructor and school bus driver.
+He continued to work as a gardener at James Cook University in the evenings.

-The time Mabo spent on the campus had a massive impact on his life.
-In 1974, he was talking with James Cook University historians Noel Loos and Henry Reynolds, and Loos recalls:we were having lunch one day in Reynolds' office when Koiki was just speaking about his land back on Mer, or Murray Island.
+The time Mabo spent on the James Cook University campus had a massive impact on his life.
+In 1974, he was talking with James Cook University historians Noel Loos and Henry Reynolds, and Loos recalls:[W]e were having lunch one day in Reynolds' office when Koiki was just speaking about his land back on Mer, or Murray Island.
 Henry and I realised that in his mind he thought he owned that land, so we sort of glanced at each other, and then had the difficult responsibility of telling him that he didn't own that land, and that it was Crown land.
 Koiki was surprised, shocked and even ... he said and I remember him saying 'No way, it's not theirs, it's ours.'

 Later, when Mabo was a research assistant on an oral history project in the Torres Strait, Reynolds records:

 He got as far as Thursday Island and no further.
 He was refused permission to land on any of the other islands in the Straits.
 A reputation as a radical was a heavy burden in Queensland at the time.
 For Eddie the rejection was devastating.
 He could not go home.
 He was not only landless in the eyes of white man's law, he was an exile as well.